Seal the Loop bins are saving our precious marine wildlife.

 Wildlife in marine and aquatic environments are impacted by dangers such as entanglement caused by discarded fishing line and other materials.

-The Seal the Loop program has resulted in 300 brightly coloured bins popping up all around Victoria’s coastline.
-By providing anglers at popular fishing spots with a place to responsibly dispose of their fishing line, we can prevent this potentially harmful material from entering the marine environment.
+The Seal the Loop program has helped install more than 300 brightly coloured bins all around Victoria’s coastlines and waterways.
+By providing anglers at popular fishing spots with an easy to access bin to responsibly dispose of their fishing line, we can help prevent this potentially harmful material from entering the marine environment before it threatens wildlife.

-Made from recycled plastics, the bins also contain messaging to help promote responsible disposal of fishing materials and advice for what to do if someone sees injured wildlife.
-A 2013 study of coast users found that 56% of those who came across a Seal the Loop bin changed their waste disposal behaviours as a result.
+Made from recycled plastics, the bins also contain messaging to help promote the importance of responsible disposal of fishing materials.
+A 2013 study of coastal users found that 56% of those who came across a Seal the Loop bin changed their waste disposal behaviours as a result.
+The bins also feature advice for what to do if someone sees injured wildlife, through Melbourne Zoo’s Marine Response Unit.

 Install, use or maintain a Seal the Loop fishing line bin.